tacheraSasi/insights-blog/features.md

-Here’s a simple list of features for your tech/programmers blog:

-### Features for a Tech/Programmers Blog
+# Features for a Tech/Programmers Blog

 1. **Code Snippets with Syntax Highlighting**
 2. **Markdown Support for Posts**